daudi13/math-magician/README.md

 # Math-Magician

-Math magician is a website for all fans of mathematics.
-It is a single Page App that allows users to
+Math Magicians is an SPA made for all fans of maths.
+It contains a calculator that allows the users to make the majority of arithmetic operations.
+In additions, it displays a random math related quote in each session.

  ![](./images/calculator.png)